AlexandruIca/HomeWork/README.md

 Want to contribute?
 AWESOME!
 There's no strict guideline to follow, although following the current coding style would be great.
 Keep in mind contributing doesn't mean just contributing to code.
 Find the usage of a function confusing?
 Improve the documentation!
 Not sure it handles some specific use cases?
 Test it and submit the tests!
 Found a spelling error?
 Fix it!

 # Limitations
-* There is no way to draw filled triangles yet.
-That is because an algorithm has to be chosen because SDL doesn't have such a function.
-* There is no way to draw circles(neither one of circle and outline_circle) for the same reason.
 * Some work needs to be done to make the api a bit more flexible.

 # TODO